corbin-koch/recipies/mds/pickled_onions.md

-1.  in a glass or bowl pour \~1/2 a cup of apple cider vinegar and stir in salt and sugar to combine. add either one spoonful of harissa, 1 tbsp of sumac or one spoonful of sriracha.[ ]{.Apple-converted-space}
+1.  in a glass or bowl pour \~1/2 a cup of apple cider vinegar and stir in salt and sugar to combine. add either one spoonful of harissa, 1 tbsp of sumac or one spoonful of sriracha.
 2.  place the red onions into the glass/bowl and fill with enough water to submerge the onions. using luke warm water helps to dissolve and spread the vinegar/other ingredients across the onions.